TobiasWehrum/unity-utilities/LINQExtensions/README.md

 # LINQExtensions

-A collection of extension methods for `IEnumerable`s, `List`s and arrays.
+A collection of extension methods for `IEnumerable`, `List` and arrays.

 ## Examples